wonderflow-bv/string-calculator-kata/README.md

 Delimiters can be of any length with the following format: ``//[delimiter]\n`` for example: ``//[***]\n1***2***3`` should return 6

 ## General requirements
-- **We would love to see your submission written in JavaScript**.
+We would love to see your submission written in JavaScript.
 Although, you can use whatever language and framework you want.
 Use something that you know well.

-- **Provide a README with instructions** on how to compile and run the application.
+**IMPORTANT:** Provide a README with instructions on how to compile and run the application.

-**IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.

 **CODE SUBMISSION:** Add the code to your own Github account and send us the link.